Quantcast

 Savage | US Courts

-PHILADELPHIA – A federal judge has ruled that a Florida plaintiff couple – one of whom is an attorney who represented Avco Corporation in aircraft crash legislation and later alleged law firm Blank Rome pursued an injunction she said would have ruined her career – have pled proper claims under the Dragonetti Act.
+PHILADELPHIA – A federal judge has ruled that a Florida plaintiff couple – one of whom is an attorney who represented Avco Corporation in aircraft crash litigation and later alleged law firm Blank Rome pursued an injunction she said would have ruined her career – have pled proper claims under the Dragonetti Act.

 Veronica Turner and Kevin Turner of Dunnellon, Fla. first filed suit in the U.S. District Court for the Eastern District of Pennsylvania on Feb.
 19 versus Avco Corporation of Greenwich, Conn., Textron, Inc. of Providence, R.I., Blank Rome, LLP, James T. Smith, Esq., Rebecca Ward, Esq. and Heidi G. Crikelair, Esq., all of Philadelphia.